cym13/cym13.github.io/source/d_sightseeing_crc32.rst

     "TEST".toLower.writeln(".txt");

 This serves two purposes.

-First it looks nice: it gives a feeling of pipeline programming that fits well processes such as our *crc32* function where the code flows from one function into another.
+First of all it looks nice: it gives a feeling of pipeline programming that fits well processes such as our *crc32* function where the code flows from one function into another.

 Secondly it allows making weak overloads of methods.
-Let's say you have a lot of classes and would like to add a method to manage a given type but don't want to write an overload for each struct.
+Let's say you have a lot of classes and would like to add a method to manage a given type but don't want to write an overload for each class.
 One way is to write a function that manages that type and can take any of the classes we want and use UFCS to make it look like a method call.